The world can learn from Bhutan!

 Bhutan values soft tourism and uses daily fees to protect itself from mass tourism.

-However, part of these daily fees are used for assistance to the local population
+However, part of these daily fees are used for assistance to the local population, for example hospital, school.

 You will witness a lively, centuries-old monastic culture.